mojaloop/ml-testing-toolkit/documents/User-Guide.md

 Please be aware should you setup on another environment , some variables will need to be updated like DNS or IP address of the server.

-We will be covering the setting up and activation of the certificates in more depth in a seperate document.
+We will be covering the setting up and activation of the certificates in more depth in a separate document.
 This will including the actions required on **Mojaloop Connection Manager** interface.